We feel it’s important that you and your fellow passengers are well-prepared for your ballooning adventure and for the CuliAir Programme.

 In such cases, we will reschedule your voyage to a later date by mutual consult.

 We kindly request you to comply with all hygiene regulations, and to provide 1.5 metres of distance (6ft) whenever possible.
 If maintaining such distance is impossible, please wear your face mask.

-CuliAir ballooning is available throughout the ballooning season from March through November, including Sundays and (national) holidays.
+CuliAir ballooning is available throughout the ballooning season from May through half October, including Sundays and (national) holidays.